chidiwilliams/exception-tracker/README.md

 ## Features

 - Log uncaught exceptions to a data store of your choice
-- View exceptions in the browser with an Express/Koa middleware from your app
+- View exceptions in the browser with a password-protected middleware in your app
 - Get notified via email when an exception occurs (TODO)

 ## Installation